linxihui/dkernel/README.md

 block_sparse_pattern = torch.rand((num_heads, num_blocks, num_blocks)) > 0.8

 # Ensure the diag blocks are always attended.
-# Otherwise, tokens at block_0 have nothing to attend to
+# Otherwise, tokens at block_0 have nothing to attend to, resulting in nan
 for head_sparse_pattern in block_sparse_pattern:
     head_sparse_pattern.diagonal()[:] = True

 # Ensure it is causal
 block_sparse_pattern *= torch.tril(torch.ones_like(block_sparse_pattern[0]))

-# NOTE: You may get warning saying that pattern is not KV cache friendly, due to
+# NOTE: You may get warning saying that pattern is not KV cache efficient, due to
 # KV cache needed for later tokens are not used in earlier tokens.
 # This may result in unexpected larger KV cache.
-# So you may need to consider properly design the sparse pattern carefully.
+# So you may need to re-consider the design of the sparse pattern.

-attn = SparseAttention(block_size, block_sparse_pattern, seq_dim=1)
+attn = SparseAttention(block_size, block_sparse_pattern)
 attn.to(device)

-# similar, it needs to warmup the first time it runs
+# similar, it needs to warmup for the first time
 output = attn(q, k, v, sm_scale=0.008)
 ```

 ## Important note

 - For training, sequences in a batch should have the same length.
-Therefore, only right padding will be handled correctdlys
+Therefore, only right padding will be handled correctly,
-- For inference:
+- For inference,
     1. Prefilling phase (prompting/1st token): no padding, left/right paddings as well as packed variable length input are supported.
     2. Decoding phase: only no padding, left/right paddings are allowed.
 Variable length inputs
     are disallowed as it not efficient for KV cache update.

-    3. For better KV cache as well as continuous batching, we recommend to use vLLM, which supports
+    For better KV cache as well as continuous batching, we recommend to use vLLM, which supports
     the same local-stride sparse attention (checkout the phi-3-small model in vLLM).